 You know how people who have been married for 80 years always say “marriage is hard work” … well, same goes for the account-creative relationship.

 It’s the responsibility of account and creative to keep communications open and friendly.
 Get lunch together.
 Grab a coffee.
 Just swing by my desk and ask how my great-aunt’s surgery went.
 When everyone puts some work in on the front end, it’s easier to get through those hard conversations.

-Hopefully these tips will help create a great working relationship with your creative team.
+Hopefully, these tips will help create a great working relationship with your creative team.
 My hope is for everyone to have a little more understanding about where the other side is coming from.
-Better understanding of each other will pay off for everyone by improving job satisfaction, strengthening your team, and delivering the best possible solutions for the client.
+A better understanding of each other will pay off for everyone by improving job satisfaction, strengthening your team, and delivering the best possible solutions for the client.